 Besides serving the town, the Harwinton V.F.D. provides mutual aid to neighboring towns when requested.

-Harwinton V.F.D. participated in 2021 Memorial Day Parade
+Harwinton V.F.D.
+Marches In Town’s Memorial Day Parade

 For Your Information: